 Whether you just want to ride along a paved path, or hit the mountain bike trails, you’ll find a lot of places around metro Atlanta to enjoy a bike ride.

-- Silver Comet Trail – This trail is in Smyrna, and goes all the way to Alabama.
+The Silver Comet Trail is in Smyrna, and goes all the way to Alabama.

-- Hard Labor Creek State Park – This state park just east of Atlanta has miles of mountain bike trails for the beginner through advanced biker.
+Hard Labor Creek State Park is just east of Atlanta has miles of mountain bike trails for the beginner through advanced biker.